ben300694/torsion-in-gamma/README.md

 For more examples see the bachelor thesis.

-**The program might take a very long time to process some group presentations, please be patient.
+**The program might take a very long time to process some group presentations, please be patient.**
-The program will be optimized in the future to use multithreading.
-**
+You can use the terminal command `tail -f "meaningful_name_for_G_progress.txt"` to check up on the progress of the calculation.

+## Plans for the future

+- [x] Implement basic multithreading functionality
+- [ ] Write critical parts of the program in C or another more efficient language to speed up the process